scalameta/scalameta/notes/quasiquotes.md

       1. Finally, we match the unquotes after replication against the corresponding parts of the quasiquote under conformance test.
 There are three possibilities for a match: scala syntax, unquote, lifted unquote.

   1. If not specified explicitly, quasiquote templates work for both construction and deconstruction.
-In some cases, a template is only applicable to construction (e.g. it's impossible to pattern match a name without specifying an expected type explicitly, because patterns like in `term match { case q"$name" => }` will match any term, not limited to just term names).
+In some cases, a template is only applicable to construction (e.g. it's impossible to pattern match a name without specifying an expected type explicitly, because patterns like in `term match { case q"$ename" => }` will match any term, not limited to just term names).

 ### Shorthands